betterscientificsoftware/bssw.io/CuratedContent/WhatPerfPortabilityToolsAreCompatibleREVISE.md

 ### GPU Tools

-Normal OpenMP threading is compatible with CUDA, and there are known examples of codes that use both at the same time.
+The normal OpenMP threading library is compatible with CUDA, and there are known examples of codes that use both at the same time.
 However, OpenMP added a target offload capability which can make use of GPUs, and some implementations of OpenMP target offload are incompatible with CUDA, because they each set up conflicting CUDA contexts.
 OpenACC, on the other hand, should be compatible with CUDA, in part because they are both developed by NVIDIA.

 ### Higher-Level Tools